MicrosoftDocs/PowerShell-Docs/scripting/getting-started/fundamental-introduction.md

 # To summarize what was covered here

-PowerShell is:
-* A scripting language because it allows you to write commands to a file for later execution.
+* PowerShell is a scripting language because it allows you to write commands to a file for later execution.
-* A shell scripting language because it allows to connect commands in a chain of results-input.
+* PowerShell is a shell scripting language because it allows to connect commands in a chain of results-input.
-* A language meant to command a computer and for this all instructions are given in an action-subject style; this means that **all instructions in PowerShell** follow the standard form of **verb-noun**.
+* PowerShell is a language to command a computer.
+And, for this purpose, all instructions are given in an action-subject format; this means that **all instructions in PowerShell** follow the standard form of **verb-noun**.
 * All PowerShell cmdlets are functions made of three sections: *begin*, *process*, *end*.
 The *process* section is executed once for each item in the *pipeline*.
+* In PowerShell everything written to the output is placed in the *pipeline* for the next cmdlet to pick it up.